jeffsdev/js-GitHubRepoSearch/README.md

 ##### By Jeff Seymour

 ## Description
-###### A website where the user can enter a GitHub username into a form and submit it to see names and descriptions of that person's public repositories.
+###### A web app where the user can enter a GitHub username into a form and submit it to see info about that user, as well as the names and descriptions of that person's public repositories.
+Uses the GitHub API.
-A user can enter a person's GitHub username into the form.
-The app uses the GitHub API retrieve user info and display a list of that user's public repositories.

 ## Technologies Used